-If you think there’s not a lot to be said about a bag of sand, you are mistaken.
-These hilarious reviews for the seemingly innocuous product on B&Q’s website are fantastic.
+Think there’s not a lot to be said about a bag of sand?
+Think again!
+These hilarious reviews for a seemingly innocuous product on B&Q’s website are fantastic.
 Number 1 is particularly creative!

 6DIY Dude gets straight in, stating the obvious – no one will be getting in trouble under the Trade Descriptions Act…